Tegowalik/LEGO-42100-Liebherr---powered-up-controller/README.md

 ![control mode 2](control_mode_2.png)

 ## Switching the modes
 The different modes can be switched by pressing the red buttons of a controller at the same time.
 The switching is indicated by the controller's LED.
 The *control mode* can be switched by using the upper controller.
 The *motor mode* can be switched by using the lower controller.
 Motor mode 1 (default) means that the motors are only moving as long as the buttons of the controller are pressed.
 Motor mode 2 means that after pressing a button the selected motor moves as long until another button has been pressed.
 The red button works as stop button.
+Note that you should only press one stop button per controller at the same time if you want to stop a motor (since pressing both stop buttons of a controller at the same time switches the control modes).

 ![switch control mode](switch_control_mode.png)